alphazframework/zest-docs-latest/docs/installation.md

 ### Installation Requirements:
 1. PHP 7.1
 2. Composer

-Installing Zest is very simple, first ensure you have the right PHP version and composer installed then in your command prompt run:
+Installing Zest is very simple.
+First, ensure you have the right PHP version and Composer installed, then in your command prompt run:

 `$ composer create-project softhub99/zest blog`